Dalekamistoso/openMSX-spanish-translation/readme.txt

 BETA 007 Added new changes in scripts  to match new changes in current compiled builds also I forgot to add a
          little fix that I missed to add (07/11/2020)

-BETA 008 Added new changes in scripts  to match new changes in current compiled builds (08/11/2020)
+BETA 008 Added new changes in scripts to match new changes in current compiled builds (09/25/2020)

+BETA 009 Added new changes in scripts to match new changes in current compiled builds (09/25/2020)